jamie-forschmiedt/permutations/index.md

 ## Generating a random permutation
 Let's say we wanted to write a program that would simulate shuffling a standard deck of 52 cards.
 Well, this seems simple enough: number each card, and then generate a random permutation of the set of numbers from 1 to 52.
 The position of each number in our permutation then becomes the position of the corresponding card in our shuffled deck.

 But how do we actually generate the permutation?
-52 isn't a very large number, but the number of possible permutations - 52 factorial - is huge.
+52 isn't a very large number, but the number of possible permutations - 52! - is huge.
 Using a "brute force" method of listing all possible permutations and then picking one at random is very computationally expensive.
 Here's one approach that's easier for the computer to handle:

 1) Begin with all the numbers {1, 2, ..., 52} listed in ascending order.